🛠 Windows Fix

 Disable Startup Programs

-Too many startup apps can overload your CPU.
+Too many startup apps can slow your system down.

 • Open Task Manager